2001-horns+per

 Mensch über Mensch

-In his second solo exhibition at Stalke Galleri, Per Traasdahl presents three paintings from the series Unter uns (Among Us) and a group of new pencil drawings.
-Traasdahl, 39, residing in Berlin and Wetzikon, Switzerland, has since 1998 focused his figurative artwork on these two very different areas: the approximately seven square meter large paintings appear with their 'larger than life' groups of people on wall-white backgrounds as plastic room installations, while the small pencil drawings unfold a finely nuanced and understated approach under titles such as First Chamber Play, Second Chamber Play, etc.
+In his second solo exhibition at Stalke Galleri, Per Traasdahl presented three paintings from the series Unter uns (Among Us) alongside a group of new pencil drawings.
+At the time, Traasdahl, aged 39 and residing in Berlin and Wetzikon, Switzerland, had since 1998 focused his figurative practice on these two distinct formats.

-The exhibition also includes new photographic editions reproduced from the large paintings.
+The exhibition also included new photographic editions reproduced from the large paintings.

-Andreas Jürgensen, since January this year, a leading curator at the Württembergischer Kunstverein in Stuttgart, wrote about Traasdahl's works in the catalog for Kunsthallen Brandts Klædefabrik's Biennale for New Danish Art (1999–2000):
+Andreas Jürgensen, who since January of that year had been a leading curator at Württembergischer Kunstverein in Stuttgart, wrote about Traasdahl’s work in the catalogue for Kunsthallen Brandts Klædefabrik’s Biennale for New Danish Art (1999–2000):

-"...Large and powerful in format like lush Baroque paintings, but simultaneously delicate and ethereal in their content.
-Here are no classic heroes, no struggle with fate, no flesh, and no desire.
+“Large and powerful in format like lush Baroque paintings, yet simultaneously delicate and ethereal in content.
+There are no classic heroes here—no struggle with fate, no flesh, and no desire.
 These puppet-like figures look silently at us, clumped together in a phantom-like cohesion.
-They stand next to each other but are not truly with each other, connected but without knowing why..."
+They stand next to each other but are not truly with each other, connected without knowing why.”

-In Per Traasdahl's unique human laboratory, one might ask whether these are vividly painted puppets or poorly painted real humans.
-The petrification inherent in a drawing or painting's stillness becomes a fundamental condition for Traasdahl's content.
-Neither naturalistic nor photographic interpretation helps here.
+Within Traasdahl’s unique human laboratory, one might ask whether the figures were vividly painted puppets or poorly painted real humans.
+The petrification inherent in the stillness of drawing and painting became a fundamental condition of his content.
+Neither naturalistic nor photographic interpretation offered reassurance.

-If the viewer sees concrete stories or even expressions of contemporary states, it is entirely their responsibility: there are no reassuring references, no clear themes: "You get what you give."
+If viewers perceived concrete narratives or expressions of contemporary states, this responsibility lay entirely with them.
+There were no reassuring references and no clear themes—only the notion that “you get what you give.”

-Last year, Traasdahl was represented in exhibitions such as Face à Face in Lucerne, the European Painting Prize Exhibition in Ostend, Belgium, and at art fairs in Berlin and Basel.
+In the previous year, Traasdahl had been represented in exhibitions such as Face à Face in Lucerne, the European Painting Prize Exhibition in Ostend, Belgium, and at art fairs in Berlin and Basel.

-In parallel with the exhibition, the catalog Mensch über Mensch, published by Kunstnetzwerk Verlag, Munich, will be released, featuring texts written for the occasion by the Swiss-Hungarian author Melinda Nadj Abonji.
+In parallel with the exhibition, the catalogue Mensch über Mensch, published by Kunstnetzwerk Verlag, Munich, was released, featuring texts written for the occasion by the Swiss-Hungarian author Melinda Nadj Abonji.

 RAPE KILL STEAL BURN

-Stalke Galleri will exhibit new works by Kristian Hornsleth in the form of paintings, photos, and sculptures.
+Stalke Galleri exhibited new works by Kristian Hornsleth in the form of paintings, photographs, and sculptures.
+As the title suggested, the exhibition was based on statements articulated by Hornsleth himself:

-"…in ordinary human enterprise.
-I am fascinated by myself and the way the world touches me vividly while still giving me glimpses of indescribable happiness—it is a banal yet eternally valid life view, always challenging the art lover with his own aversion toward the decadent duality between longing and quality in the epistemological-theoretical tug-of-war…‘know yourself’—or rather: Art lover, screw yourself…”
+“…in ordinary human enterprise, I was fascinated by myself and by the way the world touched me vividly while still giving me glimpses of indescribable happiness—it was a banal yet eternally valid life view, always challenging the art lover with his own aversion toward the decadent duality between longing and quality in the epistemological-theoretical tug-of-war… ‘know yourself’—or rather: Art lover, screw yourself…”